2025-09-05

 Network and Internet

 Microsoft is confused in this area.
-The settings that need to be changed are scattered in various control panels, and where these settings are is incoherent.
+The settings which need changed are scattered in various control panels, and where these settings are is incoherent.

 1. In Windows Settings (the Gear icon)